SriVaishnaviM/my-llm-inventory-task/README.md

 Both services must be running concurrently in separate terminal windows/tabs.

 ### 1. Run Inventory Web Service
-- Open a new Terminal window/tab.

-- Activate your virtual environment:
+- Open a new Terminal window/tab and activate your virtual environment:
 ```
 source venv/bin/activate
 ```